 Getting out of debt was no accident for this couple — it was intentional.
 Here’s how they made it happen.

 Planning was a crucial element for Aja and Kelvin’s success.
-Part of learning to manage their money wisely meant creating a spending plan (AKA budget).
+Part of learning to manage their money wisely meant creating a spending plan or budget.

-Organizing their finances also meant becoming painfully familiar with their debt, including total balances, interest rates, and an overall plan of attack.
-In total, the couple’s debt consisted of $60,000 in students loans, a $30,000 car loan, $20,000 in credit cards, and about $10,000 in miscellaneous debt.
+Organizing their finances meant becoming painfully familiar with their debt, including total balances and interest rates.
+The couple’s debt consisted of $60,000 in student loans, a $30,000 car loan, $20,000 in credit cards, and about $10,000 in miscellaneous debt.

 Led by a shared vision, they got to work.

 Aja looked for ways to bring in extra income.
 She began by selling things online using sites like Craigslist and eBay.
-In addition to that, she picked up sporadic consulting gigs for language tutoring and translation.
+She picked up sporadic consulting gigs for language tutoring and translation.

 Aja used the profits from her new business to expedite the couple’s debt payoff plan.

 First, they looked for quick wins.
-They cut the cable, stopped eating out as much, shopped secondhand, reduced their insurance rates, and used hand-me-downs whenever they could.
-But none of this was going to get them to their goal as quickly as they wanted.
+They looked for ways to get free TV, stopped eating out as much, shopped secondhand, reduced their insurance rates, and used hand-me-downs whenever they could.
+But none of this was getting them to their goal as quickly as they wanted.

 So they took drastic measures.

-The McClanahan family still resides in inner-city Chicago, where geographic arbitrage allows them to enjoy a higher quality of life than their former suburban neighborhood.
+The McClanahan family still resides in inner-city Chicago, where they enjoy a higher quality of life than in their former suburban neighborhood.

 On the road to debt freedom, Aja and Kelvin experienced a fair share of unexpected setbacks.
 When they began their journey, they were working with only one income.

-But in the end, they were too focused on their mission to be swayed.
+But in the end, they were too focused on their mission to be deterred.